 No. You can self-attest (self-report) if you are eligible.
 When you go to the location, take proof of vaccination such as your CDC white card or digital vaccination record.
-If you go to a vaccination site run by Public Health and you don't have your vaccination verification you will be asked to sign this self-attestation form.
-Visit the How to Get Vaccinated webpage for more information.
+I Visit the How to Get Vaccinated webpage for more information.